vanatteveldt/frogr/README.md

 ========================================================

 Frog is a lemmatizer and dependency parser for Dutch which can also be run as a server.
 This package contains functions for connecting to a frog server from R and creating a document-term matrix from the resulting tokens.
+Since this yields a standard `tm` term-document matrix, it can be used e.g. for [corpus analysis](https://github.com/kasperwelbers/corpus-tools/blob/master/howto/howto_compare_corpora.md),  [topic modeling](https://github.com/kasperwelbers/corpus-tools/blob/master/howto/howto_latent_dirichlet_allocation_topmod.md), or machine learning using [RTextTools](http://www.rtexttools.net)

-See http://ilk.uvt.nl/frog/ for more information.
+See http://ilk.uvt.nl/frog/ for more information on Frog.

 Installing and running the frog server
 ----